Apple School Manager and classroom management

 Teachers have always been expected to plan, prepare and teach lessons to improve student knowledge and skills.
 Today, they must also have a good understanding of technology and the digital tools modern classroom management requires.

 Classroom management, in this case, refers to how educators can use technology solutions to help support workflow and classroom organization.
-In much the same way as behavior management can support individuals, classroom management can help ensure the smooth running of classroom sessions.
+In much the same way as behavior management can support individuals, classroom management can help ensure the smooth running of classroom sessions — and the right technology can help both.

 Why is classroom management important?